Adhvay0505/HackTheBox---Cap/README.md

 ![Screenshot From 2025-06-11 16-11-08](https://github.com/user-attachments/assets/a8bb77a8-3004-4b03-a818-d1bec41fade2)

+## IDOR
-In the security snapshot section, we notice that the value of the /data/id increments everytime, this could mean we are able to view packet captures of other users.
+In the security snapshot section, we notice that the value of the `/data/id` increments everytime, this could mean we are able to view packet captures of other users.
 This is known as Insecure Direct Object Reference (IDOR), wherein a user can access data owned by another user

 ![Screenshot From 2025-06-11 16-14-56](https://github.com/user-attachments/assets/0d9bd8ad-458d-4bea-889c-0b84c9fb5401)

-I tried /data/0 and found multiple packets
+I tried `/data/0` and found multiple packets

 ![Screenshot From 2025-06-11 16-18-32](https://github.com/user-attachments/assets/4a0044f5-8915-4369-9028-6ff4b29cc9b8)

 We shall download the 0.pcap file and analyse it using wireshark